dishantzaveri/DocStruct/README.md

 **Node.js**: Powers the backend infrastructure, enabling efficient handling of concurrent user interactions and real-time updates across the platform.

-**Fastify**: A high-performance Node.js web framework used to build fast and scalable server-side applications for Docstruct.

 Each of these technologies has been selected for their proven reliability and alignment with the product's goals of providing a seamless document management experience for construction and civil engineering professionals.

 [![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)](https://www.python.org/)